Advanced Search for DAM: 5 Use Cases

 3. Photography Management – Specific Uploaders

-A brand who works with multiple agencies is looking for an asset.
-Their creative designer doesn’t remember the specifics of that asset but knows that it was uploaded by a specific agency or its photographer and would have an approved status.
+A brand that works with multiple agencies is looking for an asset.
+Their creative designer doesn’t remember the specifics of that asset but knows that it was uploaded by a specific agency or its photographer and would have approved status.